 Recently while working on the client project, we wanted to add a string ‘/blog/’ to the WordPress post URLs.
 I don’t see any specific reason why we should add ‘/blog/’ to a single post URL.
 On this blog, I am keeping simple URLs for my post.
 However, the client wanted this URL format in their project.

-Assuming, you have set permalink settings to ‘post name’, WordPress post URL will have the following format:
+When you set permalink settings to ‘post name’, WordPress post URL will have the following format:

 After adding ‘/blog/’ to the post URLs it will look like: